debops/debops/docs/ansible/roles/nfs_server/getting-started.rst

    nfs_server__allow: [ '192.0.2.0/24' ]

-When this list is not empty and contains IP addresses or CIDR subnets, the role will allow access to the ``nfs`` service through the firewall and cofigure NFS exports in the :file:`/etc/exports.d/ansible.exports` configuration file.
+When this list is not empty and contains IP addresses or CIDR subnets, the role will allow access to the ``nfs`` service through the firewall and configure NFS exports in the :file:`/etc/exports.d/ansible.exports` configuration file.
 Only the NFS root pseudo filesystem is defined by default, in the :file:`/srv/nfs/` directory.
 You should define additional exports, for example: